aubreymoore/InsectWingbeat/README.md

 ## Results

 ![](1.png)
 Figure 1.
 Spectrogram of 1.wav.
+Note the insect wingbeat harmonic series at about 20s.

 ![](2.png)
-Figure 2
+Figure 2.
+Spectrogram of 2.wav.

 ![](3.png)
-Figure 3
+Figure 3.
+Spectrogram of 3.wav.

 ![](4.png)
-Figure 4
+Figure 4.
+Spectrogram of 4.wav.